Alex217/GagBook/README.md

   <br>
 </h1>

-GagBook is an unofficial mobile app for the [9GAG](https://9gag.com) website, currently available for SailfishOS, MeeGo Harmattan and Symbian^3.
+GagBook is an unofficial Sailfish OS app for the [9GAG.com](https://9gag.com) website.

-This is a fork of the original GagBook app initially developed by [@dicksonleong](https://github.com/dicksonleong) and later maintained by [@llelectronics](https://github.com/llelectronics).
-I intend to update this fork with bug fixes and new features.

-GagBook gets its data from the undisclosed official 9GAG API.
-The webscraping method using QtWebKitWidgets is deprecated after 9GAG changed its website to a JS rendered page back in December 2017.

 ## Features

-- Simple, smooth and native UI
+- Simple, smooth and native Sailfish Silica UI
-- View posts in different sections, e.g. hot, trending, fresh, etc.
+- View posts in different sections, e.g. Hot, Trending, Fresh, etc.
-- Full screen view of images with pinch-to-zoom
+- Account login (with email only) and voting support
-- View comments for each post
+- View comments of each post
-- Save images
-- Login (with email only) and voting
+- Save image and video files
-- Share posts using Harmattan's integrated sharing
-- Video support (atm only SailfishOS supports MP4 files on 9GAG)

-## Limitation / Known Issues / To Do

-- **GagBook may fail to work anytime when 9GAG updates their website** (if this happens, you will see "error: Unable to parse response")
-- Image upload is not supported
-- Large image will be stretched down due to hardware limitation
+## Development

+This is a fork of the original GagBook app initially developed by [@dicksonleong](https://github.com/dicksonleong/GagBook) and later maintained by [@llelectronics](https://github.com/llelectronics/GagBook).

+Initially GagBook used webscraping using QtWebKitWidgets to get its data.
+I started to work on GagBook back in December 2017 after the app was not working anymore due to a changed website, that was JS rendered since then.
+Now GagBook gets its data from the undisclosed official 9GAG.com API.

+I will update GagBook to fix bugs and implement new features.

 ## Contacts

 - **Me**: Alex217@t-online.de
-- **llelectronics**: leszek.lesner@web.de
-- **dicksonleong**: dicksonleong8@gmail.com

 ## License

 GagBook is licensed under the Simplified BSD License, see the [LICENSE.md](LICENSE.md) file for more details.

-GagBook uses the [Qt-Json library](https://github.com/ereilin/qt-json), which is also licensed under the Simplified BSD License, see the file "qt-json/LICENSE" for more info.

 [VideoComponent.qml](sailfish/qml/VideoComponent.qml) was implemented by [@llelectronics](https://github.com/llelectronics) and is licensed under GPLv3.